I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_drawprimitive.md

 ## Members

-`PrimitiveCount`

-[in] The number of triangles, lines, or points to draw for the given primitive.

 `PrimitiveType`

 [in] A D3DPRIMITIVETYPE-typed value that indicates the type of primitive to draw.
 This member can be one of the following values: D3DPT_POINTLIST, D3DPT_LINELIST, D3DPT_LINESTRIP, D3DPT_TRIANGLELIST, D3DPT_TRIANGLESTRIP, or D3DPT_TRIANGLEFAN.
 For more information about D3DPRIMITIVETYPE, see the Microsoft Windows SDK documentation.